An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Outage Probability

-The resulting outage probabilities for the single frequency and two frequencies scenario are shown in Fig.~\ref{fig:out-prob-uav}.
-Similarly to Example~\ref{ex:out-prob-uniform-dist}, it can be seen that the outage probability for a single frequency decreases slowly when decreasing the rate threshold.
-In contrast, the achievable rates are more concentrated when using two frequencies in parallel, which results in a steeper outage probability curve in Fig.~\ref{fig:out-prob-uav}.
-This results in a higher $\varepsilon$-outage capacity for small $\varepsilon$.
-Assuming that the application can tolerate an outage probability of up to $\varepsilon=10^{-5}$, the rate would have to be adjusted to be less than around $\SI{0.339}{\kilo\bit\per\second}$.
-In contrast, when using two frequencies in parallel with the optimal frequency spacing $\df=\df^\star$, the rate could be up to $\SI{404.9}{\kilo\bit\per\second}$, while still fulfilling the same reliability constraint.
-This corresponds to a gain of nearly $1200\times$ for the $\varepsilon$-outage capacity with $\varepsilon=10^{-5}$.
+The resulting outage probabilities for the single frequency and two frequencies scenario are shown in \autoref{fig:out-prob-uav}.
+Similarly to \autoref{ex:out-prob-uniform-dist}, it can be seen that the outage probability for a single frequency decreases slowly when decreasing the rate threshold~$r$.
+In contrast, the achievable rates are more concentrated when using two frequencies in parallel, which results in a steeper outage probability curve in \autoref{fig:out-prob-uav}.
+This results in a higher $\varepsilon$-outage capacity for small~$\varepsilon$.
+Assuming that the application can tolerate an outage probability of up to $\varepsilon=10^{-5}$, the rate would have to be adjusted to be less than around $\SI{18}{\bit\per\second}$ for a single frequency.
+In contrast, when using two frequencies in parallel with the optimal frequency spacing~$\df=\df^\star$, the rate could be up to $\SI{83.2}{\kilo\bit\per\second}$, while still fulfilling the same reliability constraint.
+This corresponds to a gain of nearly $4700\times$ for the $\varepsilon$-outage capacity with $\varepsilon=10^{-5}$.
+For comparison, we additionally show the upper bound on the outage probability for the non-optimized frequency spacing~$\df=\SI{100}{\MHz}$ in \autoref{fig:out-prob-uav}.
+While the outage performance is still better than with only a single frequency, the benefit of choosing the optimized frequency spacing is clearly visible.

 This practical example highlights the significant reliability improvements that are possible when using two frequencies in parallel with the optimal frequency spacing.
 It should also be emphasized that this scheme only requires knowledge of the interval of possible distances between transmitter and receiver \emph{without} requiring perfect \gls{csi} at the transmitter. \end{example}